tplatt37/super-vpc/README.md

 Also
 * Optionally, you can create an Athena Workgroup for querying the VPC Flow logs.
-* Easy to peer up your Cloud9 or EC2 instance for demos - Peering Connection, Route Tables, Security Group updates all done via helper script.
+* Easy to peer up your EC2 instance for demos - Peering Connection, Route Tables, Security Group updates all done via helper script.
 * Includes a DB Subnet Group for use with RDS (and a Security Group)

 # Installation